Surfing in Canary Islands

 What island should I choose for surfing in Canary Islands?

-There are eight islands that make up the whole Canaries chain, along with countless out-at-sea rocks that aren’t even worth considering as a surfer.
-In fact, the smaller of the bunch are also best disregarded.
-They do have waves, but they aren’t well known and are super tricky to get to.
+There are eight islands that make up the whole Canaries chain, along with countless out-at-sea rocks – but those aren’t even worth considering as a surfer.

 Lanzarote